Actively Recruiting

 - Not affiliated with or beneficiary of French social security system

-- Women planning to become pregnant within the year
+- Women planning pregnancy within one year

 AI-Screening